Collection (publishing): Collection and series

-Although the two are similar in many ways, editorial collection and book series differ because books in a collection do not necessarily have a specific order, or a common subject, but with a certain affinity in the content of books (collections on art, on religion, on science...), as well as in the format, spine and layout, even grammage, number of pages and style of typeface.
+Although similar in many ways, editorial collections and book series differ in that the books in a collection do not necessarily have a specific order, or a common subject, but rather maintain a certain affinity in the content across books (collections on art, on religion, or on science, for example), as well as in the format, spine and layout, grammage, number of pages and style of typeface.
 A collection can include one or more sub-collections or series (as in the case of Grupo Anaya's "Biblioteca Básica de Historia", and Gallimard's "Découvertes").
-A publisher mainly creates a collection according to its editorial line or for commercial reasons.
-While books in a series generally have a common subject, character, or universe, in other words, it's a set of volumes that are related to each other by certain thematic element, and volumes may or may not have a specific order within a series.
-A series can also include one or more sub-series.
+Most commonly, a publisher will create a collection according to its editorial line or for commercial reasons.
+In contrast, books in a series generally have a common subject, character, or universe; in other words, a book series is a set of volumes that are related to each other by certain thematic element, and volumes may or may not have a specific order within that series.
+A book series may also include one or more sub-series.